sidhesh-d/solana-song-grid/Readme.md

 Solana program to store song links with upvotes in blockchain.
-Includes tipping a user some solana feature.
+Includes tipping a user 0.1 SOL feature.

 Install Rust
 ```bash